komalasim/IlluminationWebsite/README.md

 - Add book review

 ## Setup
-This project requires the installation of Visual Studio and any web browser on the user's device.
+This project requires the installation of Visual Studio, Microsoft SQL Server Management Studio, SQL Server and any web browser on the user's device.

 ## Usage